Teach English in Colombia

 "It hasn't been a problem to find someone to help me when I need something done in Spanish," said Glen Yates, who, with his limited Spanish, has found Colombians to be very friendly and sociable.

-So, don't worry needlessly about the news reports.
-Call, write, or email the schools and institutes to get a feel for their needs and requirements.
+So call, write, or email the schools and institutes to get a feel for their needs and requirements.
 Check out the websites.
 Assemble your diplomas, certificates, and reference letters.
 Don't forget to collect materials like maps, postcards, flyers, magazines, and memorabilia from your hometown.
 These will be invaluable for your conversations with students.